Light therapy may ease radiation mouth pain for oral cancer patients

 Summary

-This study tests if a special light treatment, called photobiomodulation, can reduce the severity and frequency of painful mouth sores caused by radiation therapy in oral cancer patients.
-About 30 adults who have had surgery for oral cancer and are scheduled for radiation will receive the light treatment five times a week during their radiation course.
-The goal is to see if this approach improves their quality of life and reduces mouth pain.
+This study tests if a special light treatment, called photobiomodulation, can reduce the severity and frequency of painful mouth sores in oral cancer patients receiving radiation therapy.
+About 30 adults who have had surgery for oral cancer will receive the light treatment five times a week during their radiation course.
+The goal is to see if this approach improves comfort and quality of life during cancer treatment.

 Disclaimer Read more